Horizontal Layout Container Component (HBox)

-HBox can be created directly in the hierarchy panel through the visual operation of the IDE, as shown in Figure 1-1.
-You can right-click in the 'Hierarchy' window to create it, or you can drag and drop it from the 'Widgets' window.
+You can visually create an HBox directly in the Hierarchy Panel of the IDE, as shown in Figure 1-1.
+Right-click in the Hierarchy window to create one, or drag it in from the Widgets panel.

-The unique properties of HBox are as follows:
+The unique properties of the HBox component are shown below:

 (Figure 1-2)